delabassee/java-lab/lab7-record.md

 Browse the source code to understand how things work.

-* `Main.java` defines the routings, including the "/speakers" path and its `speakerService` handler class.
+* `Main.java` defines the routings, including the `"/speakers"` path and its related `speakerService` handler.

-* `SpeakerService.java` defines the various handlers under the "/speakers" path.
+* `SpeakerService.java` defines the various handlers under the `"/speakers"` path, ex. `"/speakers/lastname"`, `"/speakers/company"`, etc.

-The `Speaker.java` class is interesting as it models the Speaker type with all its details (last name, first name, etc.), i.e. it is data aggregate that represents a speaker.
-Once created a speaker is effectively immutable as the class is `final', moreover there is no way to change the fields (ex. private fields, no setters).
+The `Speaker.java` class is interesting as it models the Speaker type with all its details (last name, first name, etc.), i.e. it is a data aggregate that represents a speaker.
+Once created a speaker is effectively immutable as the class is `final`.
+Moreover there is no way to change the fields (ex. all fields are `private` and there are no setters).

 Migrating this regular class into a Record is straightforward.
 Just replace the `Speaker.java` class content with the definition of the Speaker record.
-That definition should include the various components related to a speaker.
+That definition should include the different components related to a speaker.

-`nano src/main/java/conference/Speaker.java`
+➥ `nano src/main/java/conference/Speaker.java`

 ```
 package conference;